EndPointCorp/end-point-blog/2014/05/09/mediawiki-extensions-and.html.md

 Thus wfLoadExtensionMessages was basically a no-op in MediaWiki version 1.20, with the caveat that it will write a deprecation warning to your error log (or, in modern versions, the debug log unless $wgDevelopmentWarnings is set).
-Next we want to find the last time this function did something useful—which should be version 1.15 according to the comment above.
+Next we want to find the last time this function did something useful—​which should be version 1.15 according to the comment above.
 Thus:

 ```